Chichi126/InsureFlow_project/README.md

 - Re-running ingestion does not duplicate or corrupt data

 ✅ **Schema Evolution**
-- New columns from source are automatically handled
+- New columns from source are automatically handled  in the Bronze layer
 - Prevents pipeline failures from schema drift

 ---